KenDynasty/dndLootTable/README.md

 ## How?
 This loot table will prompt the user to input the difficult of the encounter or the rarity of the loot chest.
 It will then output the randomized loot included in the encounter.
 ## Deliverables
-  - Application frontend
+  - Application GUI created in SceneBuilder
-  - Application backend
+  - Application code written in java in Eclipse
   - Documentation
 ## PLAN:
 - Week 1: